GODXeiN/CS261/model/README.md

 TODO:

     * Choose events to simulate (e.g. addTeamMember(), delayDevelopment()... etc.)
-        * may need additional research for impact of contributing factors
+        - may need additional research for impact of contributing factors
-    * Design evaluation function ".evaluate(state)" which:
+    * Design evaluation function ".evaluate(state)" which:  [STARTED]
         - receives the final project state
         - applies some function (maybe using the values Rai is working on)
-        - then returns Success or Failure
+        - then returns a score, which can be mapped to Success(1) or Failure(0)
     * Make method to return the success/failure and all states (so GenDataStaged.py can print)
     * Print the states, one per row (easy)